LONGLAB-projects/mobile-pavement-monitoring/README.md

 System architecture and instruction to revise the system.
 ## Android: Because the code is developed based on a tensorflow example.
 It is divided into three parts:
 - Main functionality part:
-- CameraActivity.java: Ask for permission to access the camera, GPS, storage and so on.
-Track the camera activity.
+- CameraActivity.java: Asks for permission to access the camera, GPS, storage and so on.
+Tracks the camera activity.
-- DetectorActivity.java: Load model, make prediction, upload image data to cloud database and save detected images in local storage.
-If you want to obtain any other information - about the results, write code here.
+- DetectorActivity.java: Loads model, makes prediction, uploads image data to cloud database and saves detected images in local storage.
+If you want to obtain any other information about the results, write code here.
 ## Additional functionality part:
 - MainPage.java(with mainpage.xml): The entrance of the application.
 - Contact.java(with contact.xml): If a user has any suggestion, they can submit it here.